-Our flagship MIE internship opportunity at the Chinatown YMCA
+Our flagship MIE internship opportunity at Boston Chinatown Neighborhood Center

-NEC's MusicLaunch was founded in 2010 in partnership with the Wang YMCA of Chinatown (Boston).
+NEC's MusicLaunch was founded in 2010 in partnership with the Wang YMCA of Chinatown (Boston), but beginning in Fall 2014, will move to the Boston Chinatown Neighborhood Center.
 MusicLaunch is an innovative community-minded music education lab, where programs and curricula are driven by the dynamic, multi-faceted, and versatile faculty of NEC's Continuing Ed Music-in-Education Certificate Program.
-It follows the YMCA's commitment to "developing the potential of every child" with its open enrollment (no audition) policy and classes that encourage music literacy from the ground up, starting with parent/child music circles (ages 2-5).
-Small-group lessons in guitar, band instruments, and recorder are also offered.
+MusicLaunch seeks to "develop the potential of every child" with its open enrollment (no audition) policy and classes that encourage music literacy from the ground up.
+Small-group lessons in guitar, band & string instruments, and recorder are also offered.

-Like the YMCA, MusicLaunch is committed to promoting social responsibility, critical thinking, and socio-emotional development.
+Like BCNC, MusicLaunch is committed to promoting social responsibility, critical thinking, and socio-emotional development.
 While many arts organizations focus on free performances as their way of giving back, MusicLaunch instead puts experiential, hands-on learning and multi-level (sometimes, multi-generational) instruction at its core.

 As a MIE Intern, you will help each child document his or her MusicLaunch experience through the year (in the form of reflective journals, video vignettes, and performance recordings), as well as assist MusicLaunch faculty with small-group or individual instruction.
-Open to students of all majors.
-We are particularly interested in composers, music theory majors, and improvisers!
+Open to students of ALL majors.
+MusicLaunch prefers students who can commit to the interning the entire year.